 The development and implementation of systems, processes and mechanisms for enabling the merSETA to fulfil its mandate in these unprecedented times need to be supported by a strong governance, administrative and resourcing system.
+To this end the following should be implemented:

-Governance structures should continue playing an important role in representing the interests of the sector, monitoring implementation as well as providing leadership in driving change and innovation in the sector.
-A strengthened merSETA governance system would enable governance structures to play an important role in not only delivering skills to the sector but also in influencing policy to be responsive to change and innovation in education, training and skills development.
-The funding mechanisms of the SETA should be reviewed such that focus is on quality and impact for the short, medium- and long-term skills development of current and future employees and the current and future growth trajectories of the mer industries/businesses.
+- A strengthened merSETA governance to facilitate skills development. - Influencing policy and affect policy to be responsive to change and innovation in education, training and skills development (especially the AA leveraging its direct accountability to the Minister). - The funding mechanisms of the SETA should be reviewed such that focus is on quality and impact.

+An operating model and structure that is responsive to the changed mandate and functions of the SETA including the imperative to move towards a digital first world business operation.